filfreire/filfreire.github.io/_posts/2020-08-10-what_would_filipe_do.md

 - ...

 If you're in the business of hiring Testers, do your future self a favor, and bear in mind that, even if they’re certified, it's often the case that certification itself is "paper-thin", or equivalent to memorizing 4 sheets of paper and then doing a quiz.
 Instead, provide ways for your Testers to do proper testing training.
 Here are two personal recommendations: [Rapid Software Testing (RST)](https://rapid-software-testing.com/) and [Black Box Software Testing (BBST)](https://associationforsoftwaretesting.org/bbst-black-box-software-testing-courses/).

+_Thank you for reading.
+Feel free to reach out to me with comments, ideas, grammar errors, and suggestions via any of my social media.
+Until next time, take care!
+If you are up for it, you can also <a href="https://www.buymeacoffee.com/filipefreire">buy me a coffee ☕</a>_